OSGeoLabBp/tutorials/english/data_processing/lessons/img_mosaic.rst

     for i in ./mosaic*.tif; do gdaladdo -ro -r cubic $i 2 4 8; done

-The command above creates .ovr files (overviews).
+The command above creates .ovr files (external overviews).

-If you would like to publish ortophoto on the internet, the most effective solution is the XYZ tile.
+If you would like to publish ortophoto on the internet, the most effective solution is the XYZ tile format.
 XYZ tiles can be created using *gdal2tiles*, but tiles are transformed to web mercator CRS.

 An extended version of mosaic.py is also avalilable called **mosaicplus.py**.
-Not only the number of row and columns can be set, but am alternative dolution available to set the size of mosaic tiles in pixels.
+Not only the number of row and columns can be set, but an alternative solution available to set the size of mosaic tiles in pixels.
 If both are given tile width and height are considered.
-A new extent can also be set from the command line with coordinates in the used coordinate reference system (CRS).
+A new extent for the output can also be set from the command line with coordinates in the used coordinate reference system (CRS).
 All the command line parameters are considered for one or more images given also in the command line.